garyillyes/cbcp/draft-illyes-cbcp.md

 especially if error occur, to avoid repeatedly crawling the same source.

-Generally, crawlers should avoid multiple concurrent requests to the same resources and use a crawling rate that is no higher than 1 request per second or as specified in the REP protocol.
+Generally, crawlers should avoid multiple concurrent requests to the same resources and should limit the crawling rate to avoid overload, if possible considering limits specified in the REP protocol.
 Further, ressources should not be re-crawled more often than every 24 hours.
 Ideally crawlers should limit the crawling depth and number of requests per ressource to avoid loops.